jadbSplunk/integrations/rabbitmq/OTELCOL_MONITOR.md

 ### INSTALLATION

-This integration is part of the [Splunk OpenTelemetry Collector](https://github.com/signalfx/splunk-otel-collector)[](sfx_link:signalfx-agent) as the `rabbitmq` monitor.
+This integration is part of the [Splunk OpenTelemetry Collector](https://github.com/signalfx/splunk-otel-collector)[](sfx_link:signalfx-agent) as the `smartagent/rabbitmq` receiver.
 This particular integration is invoked using the the [SignalFx Smart Agent Receiver](https://github.com/signalfx/splunk-otel-collector/tree/main/internal/receiver/smartagentreceiver).
 You should first deploy the Splunk OpenTelemetry Collector and configure the SignalFx Smart Agent Receiver using [These Instructions](https://need.to.write/instructions) to the same host as the service you want to monitor, and then continue with the configuration instructions below.

 ## Description